jadecobra/python_tdd_exercises/source/basic_objects/booleans/booleans_3.rst

 booleans 4: inheritance
 #################################################################################

-:ref:`Inheritance<family ties>` showed that a :ref:`class<what is a class?>` can have more than one parent, and the parents are not the same.
+:ref:`Inheritance<family ties>` showed that a :ref:`class<everything is an object>` can have more than one parent, and the parents are not the same.

 Earlier on, I tested if :ref:`booleans are Integers<booleans 4: inheritance>` and the tests showed that :ref:`False<test_what_is_false>` and :ref:`True<test_what_is_true>` are both integers_ and :ref:`booleans<what are booleans?>`.